Linsonng/Linsonng.github.io/index.md

 _Institute of Automation, Chinese Academy of Science_<br>
 _Academic Supervisor: Prof. Jian Cheng (Research Fellow), Dr. Chenghua Li, May.
 2021~Jun.
 2022_<br>

 In this project, our lab focused on denoising network acceleration based on convolutional neural networks.
 The research was run with PyTorch, a popular machine learning library, and on GPU (RTX TITAN).
-Currently, I'm trying to use 3D convolution to further improve my network.
 Here are some of my work(before 2022.6):<br>
 * Reproduced and retrained serveral video-denoising models, all of them were based on or designed from recent papers. <br>
 * Pruning was the first way I applied, and I also developed some other architectures and tried many tricks. <br>
 * Reduced time consumption from 80ms/frame to approx. 17ms/frame while keeping PSNR(Peak Signal to Noise Ratio) high.<br>